hernancerm/git-timeline/README.md

 ## Features

+- Indication with bold of merge commits and commits with differing author and committer.
+- Pull request and issue tracker numbers are formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the hosting provider.
+- Pass-through of all opts/args to git-log (except --help, -h, --version and -v).
 - One-line format.
-- Pass-through all options for git-log (except --help, -h, --version and -v).
-- Indication with bold of merge commits and commits with differing author and committer.
-- Pull request and issue tracker numbers can be formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the hosting provider.

 ## Constraints